th2-net/th2-act-ui-backend/README.md

     ioDispatcherThreadPoolSize: 10 # thread pool size for blocking database calls

     schemaDefinitionLink: "" # link of schema definition
+    schemaDescriptorsLink: "" # link to the api to get the base64 proto schema descriptors for the service
     protoCompileDirectory: "src/main/resources/protobuf" # directory for compiling proto files
     namespace: "th2-namespace" # namespace for sending grpc messages
     actTypes: ["th2-act"] # the types of services that ACTs method will look for